MaitreChen/LicenseLocation/README.md

 **First**,the "test.jpg" is the original image,and the "img.jpg" is a picture that i preprocessed.Among them,I used OTSU and morphological operations.

-**Second**,when you run "segment.py",you can see two windows as follow:
+**Second**,when you run "segment.py",you can see two windows as follow，also every character will be saved in your directory.

 ![image](https://user-images.githubusercontent.com/76271045/147907507-0ea9bad0-ca20-499a-acd5-294fcc067569.png)
 ![image](https://user-images.githubusercontent.com/76271045/147907606-543f6e1b-bd84-49d4-863b-42b4b9b14efa.png)